-- Based on projections by the Western Interstate Commission for Higher Education: - About 340 more students will be graduating from Nebraska public and nonpublic high schools in 2018-2019 than graduated during the 2007-2008 school year. - As in the past, public schools are projected to account for about 90% of Nebraska's high school graduates through the 2018-2019 school year.1
+- Based on projections by the Western Interstate Commission for Higher Education: - About 880 more students will be graduating from Nebraska public and nonpublic high schools in 2018-2019 than graduated during the 2008-2009 school year.
+This is a 4.1% projected increase. - As in the past, public schools are projected to account for about 90% of Nebraska's high school graduates through the 2018-2019 school year.1